 Questions according the local conditions at regional tournaments can be posed directly to the local organiser.
 Please find there contact dates on the regional websites.

 Are there any consequenses if a team does not prepare a research project?
-What will happen when a team misses the target of the research project?
+What will happen when a team misses the aim of the research project?

-A FLL Challenge team should take part in all categories of evaluation.
-When a team doesn't have a research project (or doesn't take part in another category of evaluation) it could not become a FLL Challenge Champion and will not be evaluated. in the particular category.
-All teams should act as the core values told them.
+A Challenge team should take part in all categories of evaluation.
+When a team doesn't have a research project (or doesn't take part in another category of evaluation) it cannot become a Challenge Champion and will not be evaluated in the particular category.
+All teams should act according to the FIRST Core Values.

 Are we obliged to publish the results ahead of our presentation on the tournament day?